Peter Jackson's interpretation of The Lord of the Rings: Creating a modern folklore tradition

-Fimi wrote that Jackson had succeeded in transforming Tolkien's book for the screen, in the process creating a modern folklore tradition.
-She noted that Tolkien made use of medieval myth, legend, and fairytale.
-In turn, his Middle-earth has, she states, influenced both fantasy authors and the role-playing game industry, redefining or creating widely-used races such as Elves, Dwarves, Wizards, and Halflings.
+Fimi writes that Jackson had succeeded in transforming Tolkien's book for the screen, in the process creating a modern folklore tradition.
+She notes that Tolkien made use of medieval myth, legend, and fairytale.
+In turn, his Middle-earth has, she states, influenced both fantasy authors and the role-playing game industry, redefining or creating widely used races such as Elves, Dwarves, Wizards, and Halflings.
 Jackson was thus taking on what Weta Workshop's creative supervisor, Richard Taylor, called "an opportunity to bring a piece of modern English folklore to the screen".
 Fimi notes especially the monstrous Balrog, the graceful Elves, and the Dead Men who follow Aragorn.
 Tolkien leaves unclear whether the Balrog had wings; it appears as a being of monstrous size, wreathed in flame and shadow.
 Jackson consulted with fans and decided to give it satanic bat-wings.
 This "imposed" a definitive form of Tolkien folklore.
 Tolkien's Elves are rooted firmly, Fimi writes, in Anglo-Saxon, Middle English, and Norse tradition, but influenced also by Celtic fairies in the Tuatha Dé Danann.
 Jackson's Elves are "Celtic" in the romanticised sense of the Celtic Revival.

 Jackson's Elves resemble those of the 19th–20th century Celtic Revival, as in John Duncan's 1911 painting The Riders of the Sidhe, rather than Tolkien's reconstruction of medieval Elves, according to Dimitra Fimi.